iggym/spec-driven-development/README.md

-# spec-driven-development
+# Spec Driven Development
-  A more accessible set of artifacts for Spec Driven Development
+  A more accessible set of artifacts for Spec Driven Development.